-Using Newtonian gravity, Gondolo and Silk first studied the effects of a massive BH sitting at the center of a galaxy on the distribution of the DM halo, and found that a spike is always produced at a distance of $4 r_s$, where $r_s$ denotes the Schwarzschild radius of the SMBH \cite{GS99}.
-The orbits of the DM particles with radii less than $4 r_s$ become unstable, so that the density of the DM halo vanishes for $r \lesssim 4 r_s$.
-Sadeghian, Ferrer and Will later took the relativistic effects into full considerations and found a spike is indeed developed \cite{SFW13}.
-However, they found that the orbits of the DM particles now start to be unstable at $2r_s$, instead of $4 r_s$, purely due to the relativistic effects, which is further confirmed by Speeney {\it et al} \cite{SABB22}.
-Due to the complexity of the problem, such studies have been carried out mainly numerically, except one particular case \cite{Cardoso22}, in which Cardoso {\it et al} constructed an analytic model with a density profile that asymptotically approaches the Hernquist density contribution \cite{Hernquist90}.
-This solution has immediately attracted lots of attention, and its various properties and applications have already been explored, including its Love numbers, quasi-normal modes (QNMs), tails and grey-body factors \cite{Cardoso22,Konoplya21,Liu22,Desrounis23}, shadows \cite{Xavier23}, and the detectability of GWs emitted by EMRIs by LISA, TianQin and Taiji \cite{Dai23}, to name only a few of them.
-Despite of all its interesting properties and aspects, the model suffers from a couple of defects, for example, the density of the DM halo vanishes only inside the BH horizon, instead in the region $r \le 2r_s$, as shown explicitly in \cite{SFW13,SABB22}.
+Using Newtonian gravity, Gondolo and Silk first studied the effects of a SMBH sitting at the center of a galaxy on the distribution of the DM halo and found that a spike can be produced at a distance of $4 r_s$, where $r_s$ denotes the Schwarzschild radius of the SMBH \cite{GS99}.
+The orbits of the DM particles with radii less than $4 r_s$ become unstable, so the density of the DM halo vanishes for $r \lesssim 4 r_s$.
+Sadeghian, Ferrer, and Will later considered the relativistic effects and found that a spike is indeed developed \cite{SFW13}.
+However, they found that the orbits of the DM particles now start to be unstable at $2r_s$, instead of $4 r_s$, purely due to relativistic effects, which is further confirmed by Speeney {\it et al} \cite{SABB22} (See also \cite{DeLuca23}).
+Due to the complexity of the problem, such studies have been carried out mainly numerically, except for one particular case \cite{Cardoso22}, in which Cardoso {\it et al} constructed an analytic model with a density profile that asymptotically approaches the Hernquist density contribution \cite{Hernquist90}.
+This solution has immediately attracted much attention, and its various properties and applications have already been explored, including its Love numbers, quasi-normal modes (QNMs), tails and gray-body factors \cite{Cardoso22,Konoplya21,Liu22,Desrounis23}, shadows \cite{Xavier23}, and the detectability of GWs emitted by am EMRI by LISA, TianQin and Taiji \cite{Dai23,Rahman23}, to name a few of them.
+Despite all these interesting properties and aspects, the model suffers from a couple of defects.
+For example, the density of the DM halo vanishes only inside the BH horizon, instead of vanishing in the region $r \le 2r_s$, as shown explicitly in \cite{SFW13,SABB22}.
 In addition, near the BH horizon, the DM halo does not satisfy the dominant energy condition \cite{Hawking:1973uf}.
-Extensions of this model to different circumstances have been also studied, see, for example, \cite{Nampalliwar21,KZ22,Liu23} and references therein.
+Extensions of this model to different circumstances have also been studied; see, for example, \cite{Nampalliwar21,KZ22,Liu23} and references therein.